 Khan Academy is becoming more and more popular as the years go by.
 It is but natural that, with this increasing popularity, people are going to look for Khan Academy reviews.
 Well, if you’re one of those people - today’s your lucky day.
 Read on and find out everything that you’ll need to know before deciding whether or not Khan Academy is worth your time and attention.

-First of all, I'll tell you what is Khan Academy, what it does, what does MOOC stand for and so on.
-After we’re both on the same page, we’ll move on the actual Khan Academy review - we’ll talk about the features, content, learning experience and everything else related to the platform.
-At the very end, I’ll give you a few examples of websites like Khan Academy and finish the review off with a pro and con list.
+First of all, I'll tell you what is Khan Academy, what it does, what does MOOC stand for, and so on.
+After we’re both on the same page, we’ll move on to the actual Khan Academy review - we’ll talk about the features, content, learning experience, and everything else related to the platform.
+At the very end, I’ll give you a few examples of websites like Khan Academy.

 So, let’s begin by talking about what is Khan Academy.
 After all, it would be a bit tough to start discussing the learning experience of the platform without having an idea of what it stands for, right?